 Before getting to the programming part, you need to sit down and decide what you are going to make and what it will look like.
 During the first part of this you are just thinking in terms of Interface.
 Draw a sketch of what you want the program to look like and think about what a user would want to be able to do with it.
 With simple programs you don’t necessarily need to think about the implementation yet, and it may be useful to have the functionality part of the program done before designing the GUI.

 The first part of programming a Java GUI is the window, which is the container that holds every other part of the program.
 For most programs you will want to use a Frame object which is a subclass of Window.
 A Frame creates a window with a title, Menu Bar, and a border.
-It’s important to know that the exit Button included in Frame does not actually close the Window and you will need to program the close function in.
+It’s important to know that the exit Button included in a Frame does not actually close the Window and you will need to program the close function in.

 The next part of a program is smaller containers called Panels.
 Strictly speaking, you don’t need Panels, but they make the layout process much easier.
 Panels are added to the Frame in specific Layouts to divide up the Frame.
-Each panel also has its own Layout determining how components that will be added to it will arrange themselves .
+Each panel also has its own layout determining how components that will be added to it will arrange themselves .
 The default layout for AWT Containers is FlowLayout.
 FlowLayout arranges components in a line across the Container only moving to the next line when the edge is reached.
-Other Layout include: GridLayout, BorderLayout, GridBagLayout, and CardLayout.
+Other Layouts include: GridLayout, BorderLayout, GridBagLayout, and CardLayout.

 You then can create Component Objects.
 I find it helpful to look at your sketch and name out each element as what kind of Component it is.
 Highlighters are useful for this step.
 If you are organizing with multiple methods (and you should) it can be useful to have the Components declared as member variables for easier access between classes.
 Create each component and add them to the appropriate Panels or the Frame.
-The order in which you add Components to the Containers is the order in which they appear based on the specified Layout.
-During this step a lot of programmers add the EventHandlers, but because we need to teach more about how EventHandlers work I’m going to do that in a later step.
-You
+The order in which you add Components to the Containers is the order in which they appear based on the specified layout.
+During this step a lot of programmers add the EventHandlers, but because we need to learn more about how EventHandlers work I’m going to do that in a later step.

-At this stage you need to have or create you functionality.
+At this stage you need to have or create your functionality.
 This is the guts of the program and except for the fact that you have no way of interacting with the program, it should be complete.
 For organization purposes, keep your GUI and your guts in separate Classes.
 Your main method should not contain anything except calls to other methods.
 This helps keep you organized.